 A stunning bespoke home with an open-air bedroom that allows you to literally look straight out at the sky, you may be tempted to never leave to explore the nearby National Park.
 But, once you’ve freshened up in the luxe bathroom and admired the view out the huge windows, you’ll be tempted to go out and stargaze in Joshua Tree and then come back and doze off under the stars.

-Stars from $280/night.
+Starts from $690/night.
 Book the Architect’s Off-Grid Stargazing Cabin on Airbnb.

 Off the Grid Fire Tower – Oregon, USA